 The Ignite program, with seed funding from the Jefferson Trust and support from the Provost Office, provides faculty with the knowledge, skills, and supportive community they need to develop into exceptional teachers.
 Ignite kicks off with an intensive course design experience, where participants learn how to create rich, active classroom environments that support meaningful student learning – the kind of learning that changes the way students think, feel, and act.
 Ignite Scholars will then work in a small learning community twice per month in the fall or spring semester to support each other in implementing their courses and deepening their understanding of evidence-based practices.
-They complete the program by drafting an evidence-based teaching statement in which they document and analyze their work with students – in preparation for their third-year performance review.
+They complete the program by drafting an evidence-based teaching statement in which they document and analyze their work with students.

 Over the course of the program, Ignite Scholars will…